magento/devdocs/guides/v2.0/cloud/howtos/install-components.md

 ### Step 3: Push the extension to your environment {#cloud-howto-comp-push}

-{% collapsible Click to expand/collapse content %}
-To push the extension:
+{% collapsible To push the extension: %}

-Enter the following commands in the order shown:
+Enter the following commands in the order shown to commit your changes, including `composer.lock`:

 	git add -A
 	git commit -m "<message>"